Skip to content

 You will find the names of the Councillors recorded on a DPC report here.
 There is a Datchet Parish Council Facebook post here and a Slough Observer report here.

-The Trustees of the DRCCT have attempted to explain the situation here
+When the problems first arose, the Trustees of the DRCCT attempted to explain the situation and the differences here

 There is a Slough Observer article dated October 2025 here